 We hold these truths to be self-evident, that all men are created equal

-At the time it was more of an ideal than something that was practiced, there was still slavery and we were still displacing Native Americans pushing them further and further west, but it was an ideal never the less of what America could and should be.
+At the time it was more of an ideal than something that was practiced, there was still the little issues of slavery and displacing Native Americans from their home land, but it was an ideal never the less of what America could and should be.
 Today there are still those among us who would have you believe America was at its greatest when segregation was the rule of day, when opportunities for women in the workplace were far and few between, when being gay was meet with societal shame.
 That America is no more.
 America is changing, some may think not fast-enough, but it is changing.
 Evolving beyond its past prejudices.
 We are now the majority, we are the coalition of the righteous.
-It is why I believe you see individuals turning a blind eye to alleged corruption by our current President clinging to his mantra of hate and division and his desire to harken back to a less enlightened time.
-They are afraid of the new America they are unwilling to open themselves up to anyone or anything that is different from themselves and what they believe to be right.
-They see this as their last stand, but it is to late momentum is against them now, the new America is here, and it is many faces coming together to form one voice and shout:
+It is why I believe you see individuals who turn a blind eye to alleged corruption by our current President and cling to his mantra of hate and division and a time when as a Americans we were less enlightened time fighting so hard now.
+They are afraid of the new America, unwilling to open themselves up to anyone or anything that is different from themselves and what they believe to be right.
+This is their last stand and they know it, but it is to late momentum is against them, the new America is here, and it is many faces coming together to form one voice and shout:

 We hold these truths to be self-evident, that all men are created equal